x-zang/tutorial-gatk4-rnaseq-germline-snps-indels/README.md

 mkdir inputs
 ```

 Download necessary file from Google Cloud Bucket of Broad Institute https://console.cloud.google.com/storage/browser/gcp-public-data--broad-references/ using browser or [gsutil](https://cloud.google.com/storage/docs/gsutil_install#linux).
 Most of the required references and databases can be found there.
-Make sure all of the files uses either one of GRCH38 names or hg38 names.
+Make sure all of the files uses either one of UCSC names or Ensembl names.

 ```shell
 # This is an example of how to download with gsutil